apache/skywalking-banyandb/docs/api-reference.md

 For EQ, NE, LT, GT, LE and GE, only one operand should be given, i.e. one-to-one relationship.
 HAVING and NOT_HAVING allow multi-value to be the operand such as array/vector, i.e. one-to-many relationship.
 For example, &#34;keyA&#34; contains &#34;valueA&#34; **and** &#34;valueB&#34;
+MATCH performances a full-text search if the tag is analyzed.
+The string value applies to the same analyzer as the tag, but string array value does not.
+Each item in a string array is seen as a token instead of a query expression.

 | Name | Number | Description |
 | ---- | ------ | ----------- |